EBZebra/docs/edge/source/guide/setup.md

 ![img](images/getting-started/setup/ebsetup_01.jpg)

-This will display the Enterprise Browser's 'Installer' screen, which looks similar to the one below, with supported platforms for selection on the left, and a description of the selected platform on the right.
+This will display the Enterprise Browser's 'Installer' screen, which looks similar to the one below.
+Supported platforms are the left with a description when selected on the right.

-To bring up this screen at a later time, select **Start Menu > Enterprise Browser > Enterprise Browser Installer**.
+To bring up this screen at a later time, select **Start Menu -> Enterprise Browser -> Enterprise Browser Installer**.

-For Windows-only shops, **instructions continue in the 'Deployment to devices' section** below.
+For Windows-only shops, **instructions continue in the 'Deployment to devices' section**, below.

 ![img](images/getting-started/setup/ebsetup_02.jpg)